A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Stochastic MSCG

 \subsection{Reduced basis approximation}

-A key component of our proposed approach is the use of reduced basis approximation to compute approximate solutions at the subdomain level.
-This will enable us to accelerate the multiscale continuous Galerkin method.
-We briefly described how a reduced basis is constructed in this framework.
+A key component of our proposed approach is the use of a reduced basis (RB) approximation to efficiently compute the subdomain solutions for different rod geometries.
+For electromagnetism there has been considerable work to incorporate geometry as a parameter of the RB model \cite{chen2011seamless,hammerschmidt2016reconstruction,w2014reduced,hammerschmidt2016reduced}. \RT{Indeed, if the high-fidelity solutions lie in a low-dimensional manifold induced by the parametric dependence, then they can be accurately approximated using RB solutions at only a fraction of the cost, due to its rapid convergence.
+However, incorporating a reduced basis approximation in our multiscale framework is not straightforward, thus its construction is outlined below.}

-The bilinear forms involved in the local problems \eqref{eq:subproblems} depend {\em nonaffinely} on the parameter vector $\bm z$ since the deformation mapping $\mathfrak{G}$ is nonaffine.
-To circumvent the nonaffine parameter dependence, we use the discrete empirical interpolation method (DEIM) \cite{chaturantabut2010nonlinear} to approximate, ${\bm G}(\bm X,\bm z)$ and $g(\bm X,\bm z)$ with the following affine expansions
+The bilinear forms involved in the local problems \eqref{eq:subproblems_imp}-\eqref{eq:locmatrix} depend {\em non-affinely} on the parameter vector $\bm z$ since the deformation mapping $\mathfrak{G}$ is non-affine.
+To circumvent this issue, we use the empirical interpolation method (EIM) \cite{barrault2004empirical} at the subdomain level.
+For the $m$-th subdomain we approximate ${\bm G}^m$ and $g^m$ with the following affine expansions

+\RT{In our context, we compute for multiple values of $\bz^m$ the fields ${\bm G}^m$ and $g^m$ evaluated on the Gaussian quadrature points of the subdomain discretization, required to evaluate the volume integrals of the weak formulations \eqref{eq:subproblems_imp}-\eqref{eq:locmatrix}.
+Proper orthogonal decomposition (POD) \cite{berkooz1993proper} is then applied to attain the above expansions, keeping the modes necessary to retain at least $(1-10^{-8})\%$ of the system's energy, thus guaranteeing the approximation error is not dominated by the empirical interpolation.
+Naturally, the affine expansions may be reused for subdomains in the same class.}